Hamburger

 Nigeria

 Nigeria lacks legislation on trade secret protection.
 In the absence of legislation, legal protection may be derived from other sources of law such as laws of contract and tort, criminal law and the laws governing employee/employer relations, equitable doctrine of breach of confidentiality, fiduciary obligations, patents and designs.
-Some of the measures that may be taken in this regard are as follows:
+Some of the ways to protect trade secrets include:

 • The execution of (a) non-disclosure and confidentiality agreements and (b) non-compete agreements with the employees, which are enforceable in Nigeria under the law of contract.
 Breach may give rise to claims for, for example, damages for breach of contract or loss of profit